andreondra/use/docs/dev_manual.rst

 That it is.
 Now your component has a platform-compatible interface defined.
 To use the interface in your code, you can use functions which offers your selected port type.

-:class:`DataPort` offers methods for reading and writing the data, :class:`SignalPort` offers two methods: `set(bool active)` to set a logical voltage value (high, low) of a pin of a connected device, `send()` is used to send a simple pulse (where a specific value is not important, e.g. clock pulses).
+:class:`DataPort` offers methods for reading and writing the data, :class:`SignalPort` offers two methods: :func:`SignalPort::set` to set a logical voltage value (high, low) of a pin of a connected device, :func:`SignalPort::send` is used to send a simple pulse (where a specific value is not important, e.g. clock pulses).
 Check classes :class:`DataPort` and :class:`SignalPort` for signatures of available methods.

 Connector